Variational principles for fluid dynamics on rough paths: Examples

 and hence

 Letting $f(x)=x^2$, we obtain

 which implies that in dimension two enstrophy is conserved.

-\paragraph{Divergence and harmonic-free} It is worth noting that in the homogeneous setting, one can only recover $u$ directly from $\omega$ if $\clH^1_{\Delta}=\emptyset$ via the Biot-Savart law (see Section \ref{sec:Hodge}).
+\paragraph{Divergence and harmonic-free} It is worth noting that in the homogeneous setting, $u$ can only be recovered directly from $\omega$ if $\clH^1_{\Delta}=\emptyset$ via the Biot-Savart law (see Section \ref{sec:Hodge}).
 Otherwise one needs to keep track of the harmonic constant.
 Nevertheless, one can repeat the above analysis with the harmonic and divergence-free spaces $\dot{\mfk{X}}_{\mu_g}$ and $\dot{\mfk{X}}^{\vee}_{\mu_g}$ (see Definition \ref{def:canonical_dual_incompressible}) to derive

 and hence